-RePower is implemented by many partners, including the Cities of Bainbridge Island and Bremerton, Kitsap County, Washington State University, Conservation Services Group, Positive Energy, Sierra Club, Puget Sound Energy (PSE), Cascade Natural Gas Corporation, Kitsap Credit Union, Earth Advantage Institute and Olympic College.
+RePower is implemented by many partners, including Kitsap County, the Washington State University Energy Program, Sierra Club, Puget Sound Energy (PSE), Cascade Natural Gas Corporation, Earth Advantage Institute and the Washington State Department of Commerce.

 RePower helps Kitsap County contractors become trade allies and ensure they offer the community the best in energy-efficiency services and information.
-RePower trade allies are properly licensed, insured and trained in construction safety, and must be Building Performance Institute (BPI)-certified by December 31, 2011.
-Trade allies who offer Home Energy Assessments with EPS are BPI-certified and trained to evaluate how a home works as a system to impact its overall energy efficiency and recommend upgrades which achieve a reduction in energy costs and increased comfort.
+RePower trade allies are properly licensed, insured and trained in construction safety, and must be Building Performance Institute (BPI)-certified.
+Trade allies who offer Home Energy Assessments with EPS are BPI-certified and trained to evaluate how a home works as a system to impact its overall energy efficiency and recommend upgrades that help reduce energy costs and increase comfort.

-Trade ally contractors are promoted on all three RePower websites and are referred to homeowners during in-home assessments.
-Additionally, trade allies are provided marketing materials and have access to discounted technical trainings from BPI and discounted diagnostic equipment from Minneapolis Blower Door and Retrotec.
-Contact Seth Kolodziejski, trade ally manager, at 206.866.0218 for more details on trade ally benefits.
+Trade ally contractors are promoted on the RePower website and are referred to homeowners during in-home assessments.
+Additionally, trade allies are provided with marketing materials and have access to discounted technical trainings from BPI and diagnostic equipment from Minneapolis Blower Door and Retrotec.
+Contact Seth Kolodziejski, trade ally manager, at 360.956.2176 for more details on trade ally benefits.

 Trade allies who offer Home Energy Assessments with EPS must have at least one BPI Building Analyst directing each assessment.
-Trade allies who offer weatherization services must have a BPI Envelope Professional on staff by December 31, 2011.
+Trade allies who offer weatherization services must have a BPI Envelope Specialist or BPI Building Analyst guiding the work.

 OSHA training for the construction and general contracting industries teach health and safety awareness, and help workers reduce the risk of job-site hazards.
 The OSHA 10-hour class costs approximately $90 and can be completed online.